NeLy-EPFL/NeuroMechFly/docs/environment_tutorial.md

 - ```ball_info```: If *True* a file named *treadmill_info__** will be read to obtain the treadmill position and size.
 - ```ball_mass```: Specifies the mass of the treadmill.
 If *None* the mass is calculated based on its size and the polyurethane foam density.

-You can refer to any of the scripts in the ```scripts/kinematic_replay``` folder to have an example of how to use any of these options.
+You can refer to any of the scripts in the ```scripts/kinematic_replay``` folder to have an example of how to use them.

 ## Initializing the simulation

+When the simulation is initialized, we can set other parameters beside the simulation options explained above.
+For example, as shown in the snippet below, we can set the controller gains (*kp* and *kv*) if we are using PyBullet's PD controller, specify the position for the joints that should remain fixed along the simulation, and define the paths were the data can be found.
+We use this kind of initialization for the kinematic replay scripts.
+You can find usage examples in ```scripts/kinematic_replay/```.
+If you want to add other variables during the initialization you need to modify the class ```DrosophilaSimulation``` found in any script in the folder ```NeuroMechFly/experiments```.

 ```python
 animal = kinematic_replay.DrosophilaSimulation(